Dennis te Kloese – General Manager

 Shimizu specializes with the active release technique, which breaks down scar tissue build up as a result of wear and tear of the body, injury, and post-surgery.
 His role in Galaxy is to keep athletes on the field and speed up the recovery process after an injury.

-A member of the Galaxy staff since the team’s inaugural season in 1996, Raul Vargas enters his 17h season as the club’s equipment manager.
+A member of the Galaxy staff since the team’s inaugural season in 1996, Raul Vargas is the club’s equipment manager.
 One of the longest tenured employees with the Galaxy and in all of MLS, Vargas was honored in 2008 as the MLS Equipment Manager of the Year.
 His numerous responsibilities include the ordering and maintaining of game uniforms, practice gear and equipment, making certain these items are ready to go when the players are, wherever in the world the team may be playing.

 In addition to his work with the Galaxy, Vargas has long been involved in the sport of soccer in Southern California.
 A former goalkeeper, he spent several years playing in various local leagues in Los Angeles County as well as playing for five-time Lincoln League champion Deportivo Obrera and for Cobras of the Olympic Soccer League.